 If done right, a basic lean-on the chair gets highly dynamic in the photo.
 Take an extra step back and allow your lean to be a little more dramatic than normal.
 Add a small bend to your knees and arms to help create form, and watch the magic unfold.

-Pose With Accessories
+Pose With Accessories Model poses

 Most of the advertisement photos require some accessories to pose for the photo.
 The accessories might be bags, hats, dresses, or any other product.
 How to take the photograph totally depends on the photographer and the product category.

-Hands in the pocket
+Hands in the pocket Model poses

 Hands in the pocket portray confidence.
 The pose looks bold and gives the image its required energy.
 You can put your whole hand or show some of it.
 Or even with on hand pocket looks great too.
 To portray self-confidence or emotion of self-assurance none can beat this pose.

-Frontal Full-Length Pose
+Frontal Full-Length Pose Model poses

 In this pose, the model should square their shoulder with the camera.
 They can be engaged in different types of activities to make it seem more natural.
 For example, in the pictures, you can see either they have slightly leaned on something.
 Or maybe holding something with their hands.

 It’s important to remember that a good profile is all about body form, posture, and curves.
 To make fascinating shapes and lines with your body.
 Tighten your stomach, square your shoulders, and shift your weight as needed.
-The model must be conscious of their full physique when doing a profile.
+The model must be conscious of its full physique when doing a profile.
 Don’t forget about your arms and legs.
 Because of the angle of a profile image, your limbs may seem like short stumps if done wrong!

-Three Quarters Pose
+Three Quarters Model Pose

-The three-quarters stance is a classic in modeling.
+The three-quarters stance is a classic in modelling.
 So you’ll want to know how to do it and what’s expected of you.
 It’s a cross between a complete profile and facing the camera.
 You’ll be tilted away from the camera.
 So that just three-quarters of your body is visible in the three-quarters posture.
 This gives any photograph a lot of depth and intrigue.
 To get it just perfect, stand with one foot in front of the other, hips pointing away from the camera as if you were in a profile.
 Then, from your waist, turn toward the camera, so that your face and shoulders are facing the lens.

-One Leg in The Air
+One Leg in The Air Model poses

-This pose gives model a balanced, confident appearance.
+This pose gives the model a balanced, confident appearance.
 Poses like this one may look great from a variety of angles.
 Position your camera so that it is side on to your model.
 Come around a bit more in front of him/her, to approximately a 45-degree angle.
 Keep in mind that he still looks nice when you walk around in front of your model.

 Hand On Face